Beetelbrox/accident-information-challenge/README.md

  * `kaggle_raw.vehicle_information`

 ## Visualizing the data
 The visualizations together with their corresponding explanation are published by Dash to http://localhost:8050.
-Our current dash implementation has a tendency to crash, so if the webpage is not reachable once the pipeline has finished loading please run `docker-compose up dash` in a separate terminal to re-start the service.
+Our current dash implementation is not particularly stable, so if the webpage is not reachable once the pipeline has finished loading please run `docker-compose up dash` in a separate terminal to re-start the service.